oliverklee/insecurity/README.md

 (either directly into the document root or in a subdirectory).
 Enable PHP and indexes for that virtual host.

+Then add a MySQL DB and a user for it with sufficient permissions and import the file db/users.sql into it.

 ## Contributing